Ishara31/Ishara31/README.md

 ## Hi there 👋

-🔭 Currently working on web development projects, expanding my frontend skills 💼 Business Analyst by day, bringing analytical thinking to technical solutions 🖥️ Desktop application developer with a passion for creating efficient user experiences 🤖 Automation enthusiast - I love building tools that make work easier 🌱 Always learning, currently diving deeper into frontend technologies 👯 Looking to collaborate on IT projects where business insight meets technical innovation
+🔭 Currently working on web development projects, expanding my frontend skills.

+💼 Business Analyst by day, bringing analytical thinking to technical solutions.

+🖥️ Desktop application developer with a passion for creating efficient user experiences.

+🤖 Automation enthusiast - I love building tools that make work easier.

+🌱 Always learning, currently diving deeper into frontend technologies.

+👯 Looking to collaborate on IT projects where business insight meets technical innovation.

 📫 How to reach me: isharadissanayaka555@gmail.com